 BBYO is the leading pluralistic Jewish teen movement aspiring to involve more Jewish teens in meaningful Jewish experiences.
 Federation funds BBYO in northern New Jersey to make sure teens have a vibrant platform for having fun, affordable, and meaningful experiences that inspire a lasting connection and lifelong friendships.
 For more information, please contact your local BBYO at firstname.lastname@example.org.

-IsraelNow is an educational program designed to give 8th graders an immersive, emotional and memorable taste of Israel.
+IsraelNow is an educational trip designed to give 8th graders an immersive, emotional, and memorable taste of Israel.
 This trip provides the opportunity for teens to explore their Jewish heritage through a week-long, “hands-on” experience.

-IsraelNow serves as a launchpad for Jewish 8th graders to establish a relationship with Israel, become more involved in the local Jewish community and engage in Jewish life throughout their high school years and beyond.
-The experience conisists of an eight day trip to Israel in addition to pre and post trip programming.
+IsraelNow serves as a launchpad to establish a relationship with Israel, become more involved in the local Jewish community, and engage in Jewish life throughout their high school years and beyond.
+The experience consists of an eight-day trip to Israel in addition to pre and post trip programming.

-This transformational experience lays the groundwork for a young person to develop into an active member of the Jewish community and a lover of Israel.
-This experience leads to increased enrollment in both formal and informal Jewish education and programming during high school.
+This transformational experience lays the groundwork for a young person to develop into an active member of the Jewish community, a lover of Israel, and an increased enrollment in both formal and informal Jewish education and programming during high school.
 For more information, contact Linda Heller, Senior Jewish Outreach Associate for Planning and Allocations, LindaH@jfnnj.org or 201-820-3904

 The Volunteer Center offers individuals and families a meaningful way to participate in Tikkun Olam initiatives.
 Through needs-driven, impactful programs, volunteers serve the Jewish and broader communities — ultimately strengthening a collective community.
-For more information please contact Shara Nadler, Director, Volunteer Center, SharaN@jfnnj.org or 201-820-3947
+For more information please contact Shara Nadler, Director, Volunteer Center and Corporate Sponsorships , SharaN@jfnnj.org or 201-820-3947